JasonEverling/sonis-rest_api/README.md

-# sonis-rest_api
+## Jenzabar Sonis RESTful API Addon
-Jenzabar Sonis RESTful API Addon
+An addon for Sonis that allows a Restful type experience with new functions as well as the built-in Sonis functions.